JonathanCraske/jonathancraske.github.io/_pages/home.md

 Prior to pursuing a career in research, I worked as a Forensic Data Analytics consultant at KPMG LLP in Toronto.
 I received by my CPA, CA designation after achieving National Honour Roll status in my common final examination (2016 - top 1% of national writers).
 I hold undergraduate and graduate degrees from McGill University and Queen's University respectively.
 Please click for my [CV](/cv/).

 Outside of accounting and academia, my interests include cooking, running, ice hockey, collecting and listening to vinyl records, and deficiently playing a variety of instruments.
-Please click to learn more about [About Me](/about-me/).
+Please click to learn more [About Me](/about-me/).